bridgecrew-perf6/Deployment_Helper_Program/README.md

 # Deployment_Helper_Program
 This repository contains the source code and the runnable exe file for the Deployment Helper program
-# Deployment_Helper_EXE
-This repository contains the EXE and the source code for the Deployment Helper program

                  YOU CAN RUN THE PROGRAM WITH THE deployment_helper.exe in ---> dist folder
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------